 Collagen is tough when raw, but the cooking process and the combination of time, low heat and fluid will break down the connective tissues, including the protein collagen, which would otherwise make the meat tough when cooked quickly.
 The collagen will then melt into gelatin, which is what gives you a moist and tender piece of meat.
 Added bonus: this gelatin not only releases into the meat itself, but seeps into the sauce, giving it a deep flavour and body.

-The most common beef used for stew is chuck, however you can also use bone-in short ribs.
+The most common beef used for stew is chuck steak, also known as gravy beef or braising steak.

 Beef chuck comes from the forequarter of the animal consisting of parts of the neck, shoulder blade and upper arm.
 It is easy to find and it’s affordable, making it a great choice for your stew.
 Chuck has high levels of connective tissue and as such will become moist as it releases high levels of gelatin.
 In addition to the connective tissue, it has a good amount of marbling and low external fat.